Universal-Team/db/docs/_ds/ikachands.md

 ---
 In this game you can play as a squid named Ikachan, who swims through a cave, meeting and helping other creatures.

-The game is compatible with DS flashcards, NDS-Bootstrap and HiyaCFW home menu via TMFH
+The game is compatible with DS flashcards, NDS-Bootstrap and HiyaCFW home menu via [NTM](/ds/NTM)